enextus/QuantumRandomNumberGenDez24/Readme.md

 The application consists of the following key classes:

 1. **App:** The main entry point of the application.
+Only for Windows 64 because specified libQRNG.dll.
 It creates a JFrame and adds a DotMover component to it.
 It also starts a Timer that triggers the dot's movement every millisecond.
+For other versions please look here http://qrng.physik.hu-berlin.de/.

+For Login Data please register yourself here http://qrng.physik.hu-berlin.de/

 2. **Dot:** A simple class that represents a dot with a position (Point) and a creation date.